Arden Hills, Minnesota: Education

-Mounds View High School is a public Grade 9–12 school; it is one of two high schools in Independent School District 621; the other is Irondale High School.
+Mounds View High School is a public Grade 9–12 school; it is one of two high schools in Mounds View Public Schools ISD 621; the other is Irondale High School in New Brighton.

-Valentine Hills is the only elementary school in the city of Arden Hills; it is one of six elementary schools in Independent School District 621.
+Valentine Hills is the only elementary school in Arden Hills; it is one of six in ISD 621.

 Government

-Arden Hills uses a city council consisting of four councilmembers and a mayor.
-As of June 2025, the current mayor of Arden Hills is David Grant, who was re-elected with 51.71% of the vote on the November 8, 2022 election.
-Grant has served as mayor since 2011 and his current term will end in December 2026.
-The four councilmembers are as follows: Emily Rousseau (term expires Dec.
-2026), Tena Monson (term expires Dec.
-2026), Brenda Holden (term expires Dec.
-2028), Kurt Weber (term expires Dec.
-2028).
+Arden Hills has a city council consisting of four councilmembers and a mayor.
+As of June 2025, the mayor is David Grant, who was reelected with 51.71% of the vote in 2022.
+Grant has served as mayor since 2011 and his term ends in December 2026.